Top 11 Ways to Fix Text Messages Not Sending on Android

 Step 3: Select SMS.

-Step 4: Make sure the SMS Access for the app is set to Allow
+Step 4: Ensure the SMS Access for the app is set to Allow.

 5. Check RCS Settings

-If you are trying to send a message over the internet connection to another Android device, make sure you have enabled the RCS functionality.
+If you are trying to send a message over the internet connection to another Android device, ensure you have enabled the RCS functionality.

 Step 1: Open the Messages app on your Android phone.